3 students walking outside on VIU Nanaimo Campus

 As a member of the VIU community you have the opportunity to support students who may be struggling with issues that affect their, mental health, academic success, and well-being.
 Counselling Services supports faculty and staff in a number of ways:

-- Please feel welcome to share our brief video and website with your students to introduce them to Counselling Services
+• Please feel welcome to share our website with your students to introduce them to Counselling Services

 Learn to recognized signs of distress, respond effectively and refer students to appropriate resources.
 We've combined our previous workshops addressing how to support distressed students and suicide awareness.
 Most faculty gave us the feedback that they wanted this single, more in-depth workshop.